EnglundE/pasta-palace-ms2/README.md

 > 12. Checked that the book at table and contact form generates the intended email when filled out correctly.
 > 13. Checked that social media links in the bottom of the website works and takes you to a new tab in the browser and to correct website.
 > 14. Responsiveness checked on all devices and all kind of screen sizes.
+> 15. Enter wrong path when trying to enter the website to check if the 404 page is working and that button there takes the user back to index.html.

 > - No error in console at any stage of the testing.